puppetlabs/puppet-docs/source/puppet/6.1/lang_classes.markdown

 Note that if a class parameter lacks a default value, the module's user **must** set a value themselves (either in their external data or an [override][]).
 As such, you should supply defaults wherever possible.

 Each parameter can be preceeded by an optional [**data type**][literal_types].
-If you include one, Puppet will check the parameter's value at runtime to make sure that it has the right data type, and raise an error if the value is illegal.
-If no data type is provided, the parameter will accept values of any data type.
+If you include one, Puppet checks the parameter's value at runtime to make sure that it has the right data type, and raise an error if the value is illegal.
+If no data type is provided, the parameter accepts values of any data type.

 The special variables `$title` and `$name` are both set to the class name automatically, so they can't be used as parameters.